Using APOGEE Spectra

 - from all visits to a star are available in apStar files.

 - that are used in the derivation of stellar parameters are available in aspcapStar files.

 The construction of these files is described in other locations as linked above.

-The combined spectra in the apStar files may be the most useful of these.
-These combined spectra are generated by resampling individual visits onto a common, logarithmically-spaced wavelength scale (log λi+1 – log λi = 6E-6, with a common starting wavelength of 15100.802 Angstroms), after removing each visit’s derived radial velocity; thus the resulting spectra are in rest, vacuum wavelengths.
+The combined spectra in the apStar files may be the most useful.
+These combined spectra are generated by resampling individual visits onto a common, logarithmically-spaced wavelength scale after removing each visit's derived radial velocity (log λi+1 – log λi = 6E-6, with a common starting wavelength of 15100.802 Angstroms).
+The resulting spectra are in rest, vacuum wavelengths.
 Data from the entire APOGEE wavelength range (which includes some gaps ) are included in a single array.
-The wavelength scale is recorded in the header in standard FITS cards; thus, standard software should allow, e.g., straighforward plotting of flux vs. wavelength.
+The wavelength scale is recorded in the header in standard FITS cards; thus, standard software should allow straightforward plotting of flux vs. wavelength and perform other tasks.

-The apStar files also include the individual visit spectra, resampled and shifted to rest wavelength.
+The apStar files also include the individual visit spectra that have been resampled and shifted to rest wavelength.

-The individual visit spectra before resampling and removal of radial velocities are available in apVisit files.
+The apVisit files contain individual visit spectra before resampling and removal of radial velocities.
 Note that while these have wavelength calibration information, the native wavelength scale is not an evenly spaced linear or logarithmic scale.
-The wavelength information is included as a separate wavelength array, and also in a table that gives the parameters of the function used to fit the pixel-wavelength relation, so this information would need to be used if you wish to plot flux against wavelength.
+The wavelength information is included as a separate wavelength array.
+The wavelength information is also available in a table that provides the parameters of the function used to fit the pixel-wavelength relation and this information is required if you wish to plot flux against wavelength.
 For the apVisit files, spectra from each of the three chips are stored in different rows in the image extensions.

 The spectra can be downloaded from the Science Archive Server (SAS) as described on the data access page.